Ashland University :: NewPages Guide to Creative Writing Programs

 Genres: creative nonfiction, poetry

 Length of program: four semesters and three summer sessions

 Enrollment: 72 maximum in summer sessions, 48 during the year

 Application deadlines: September 1 priority deadline for Spring Semester – applications accepted through November 15 for January admission; February 1 priority deadline for Summer/Fall – applications accepted through May 15 for Summer/Fall

-Core faculty: Peter Campion, Jill Christman, Bob Cowser, Jr., Angie Estes, Steven Harvey, Stephen Haven, Sonya Huber, Daniel W. Lehman, Robert Root, Ruth Schwartz, Kathryn Winograd, Mark Irwin, Joe Mackall
+Core faculty: Jill Christman, Bob Cowser, Jr., Angie Estes, Steven Harvey, Stephen Haven, Mark Irwin, Daniel W. Lehman, Joe Mackall, Robert Root, Ruth L. Schwartz, Kathryn Winograd

-Literary magazine: Yes, River Teeth: A Journal of Nonfiction Narrative
+Literary magazine: River Teeth: A Journal of Nonfiction Narrative

 Program description: Ashland University offers the only two-genre low-residency program in the country, with a cross-genre option and degree tracks in poetry and creative nonfiction.
 The program is characterized both by an insistence on high aesthetic standards for the creation of new literature and by an emphasis on a supportive community of writers.
 Following the University’s century-old tradition of “Accent on the Individual”, the MFA at AU provides students a nurturing and challenging atmosphere for developing their craft, with a student-teacher ratio of no greater than 5 to 1.